Mohammed Ibrahim Idris

 Mohammed Ibrahim Idris was a Nigerian politician.
 He was a former House of Representatives member representing Ankpa, Omala and Olamaboro Federal constituency of Kogi State at the National Assembly from 2011 to 2015.
 He died on 10 April 2024.

+Early life and education

+Mohammed was born on 8 December 1969 in Kogi State, Nigeria.

 Personal life

 Mohammed was the son of a former governor of Kogi State, Ibrahim Idris.

+Political career

+Mohammed was a Nigerian politician and a member of the People's Democratic Party (PDP).
+He represented the Ankpa/Omala/Olamaboro Federal Constituency of Kogi State in the House of Representatives of Nigeria from 2011 to 2015.

 Death

 On 10 April 2024, Mohammed died in Abuja shortly after the Eid al-Fitr prayers.
 The news was confirmed by Shuaibu Audu in a statement issued through his media special assistant, Lizzy Okoji.